Last Updated on

 Here are 3 dogs that look like a wolf

-If you love the majestic, wild look of a Wolf, but don’t want to deal with the heightened responsibility that comes along with owning a Wolf Dog, then you could opt for a domestic dog that simply resembles one in appearance.
+If you love the majestic, wild look of a Wolf, but don’t want to deal with the heightened responsibility that comes along with owning a Wolf Dog, then you could opt for domestic dogs that look like wolves.

 This is a large dog breed has a reputation for strength and endurance.
 They were bred as working dogs and were used to pull sleds of heavy freight in Alaska.